 fuguers cove + other musica

-fuguers cove is a lo-fi, garage rock, dub, punk, psych power pop solo project.
-It started in 1995 as a 4-track project inspired by early Beck and morphed into what it is now.
+fuguers cove is a lo-fi garage rock, dub, punk, psych power pop project.
+It started in 1995 as a 4-track project inspired by early Beck and GbV and morphed into whatever it is now.

-I write music and record it with a Tascam 8-track.
-Most of it I release for free (most EPs) or for cheap (most LPs).
+I write the music, play the instruments, and record it all on my semi-trusty Tascam digital 8-track.
+Most of it I release for free or for cheap.